Kartaverse/PT-Data-Nodes-Docs/README.md

 - GPL v3

+## Fuse Reference Guide

+For more information about the individual PT nodes check out the [Fuse reference guide](https://kartaverse.github.io/PT-Data-Nodes-Docs/).

 # PT Node Categories

 The PT data nodes are separated into the following categories and sub-categories based upon the function they perform: